jamsocket/wasmbox/README.md

 WasmBox has two components: the host environment and the guest module.
 The host environment is the program that interacts with the WasmBox from the outside.
 The guest module is the program that runs *inside* the WasmBox.
 The guest module is a separate Rust compiler artifact, compiled to target `wasm32-wasi`.

 The two components interact through bidirectional, typed communication provided by WasmBox.
-Both synchronous and asynchronous interfaces are provided for developing the module.
+Both synchronous and asynchronous interfaces are provided for developing the guest module.

 To use the asynchronous interface, create a function with the signature `async fn run(ctx: WasmBoxContext<String, String>`, and decorate it with the `#[wasmbox]` annotation.